 Gondola Alternative B would not include roadway improvements in Little Cottonwood Canyon.
-However, Gondola Alternative B would add a total of about 6.4 acres of new impervious surface (inclusive of roadway improvements, parking structures, gondola base station, bus stations, and roadways) at the Gondola Alternative B base station mobility hub.
+However, Gondola Alternative B would add a total of about 13.5 acres of new impervious surface (improvements to North Little Cottonwood Road, parking structures, gondola base station, bus stations, and roadways west of the parking structure) at the Gondola Alternative B base station.
 These improvements are within surface water protection Zone 1 of Little Cottonwood Creek.
 Stormwater BMPs would be added to treat the runoff from the impervious areas added around this mobility hub in compliance with UDOT's Stormwater Quality Design Manual.
 Because there is more space available away from the entrance to the canyon, UDOT assumed that more of the new impervious area could be treated by BMPs compared to Gondola Alternative A.